Productivity in Manufactured Housing

 March 1, 2026

-Aggregate data point to a large and decades-long decline in U.S. construction sector productivity.
+There has been a large and decades-long decline in U.S. construction sector productivity.
 Value added per worker in 2020 was roughly 40 percent below its 1970 level, a remarkably poor record for a major sector.Austan Goolsbee and Chad Syverson, “The Strange and Awful Path of Productivity in the U.S. Construction Sector,” Working Paper, Working Paper Series (National Bureau of Economic Research, January 2023), https://doi.org/10.3386/w30845.
 Conversely, in manufacturing industries where goods can be produced in factories, productivity has risen substantially over time.Brian Potter, The Origins of Efficiency (Stripe Press, 2025).

 What about manufactured housing?

 This series tells a slightly different story: labor productivity grew steadily from the late 1950s through the 1990s, then stagnated after 2000 rather than collapsing outright.
 The divergence between falling units per worker and flat value added per worker is consistent with a composition shift toward larger, more expensive homes.
-At the same time, however, value added in similar wood product manufacturing industries continued to grow, suggesting that something specific to the MH industry caused its relative stagnation.
+At the same time, however, value added in similar wood product manufacturing industries continued to grow, suggesting that something specific to the MH industry caused a relative stagnation.

 Measures of total factor productivity (TFP), which strip out the contribution of capital along with other inputs, suggest an even starker post-2000 collapse.
 After years of moderate growth, the NBER-CES TFP index for the MH sector fell by over 40% between 1999 and 2015, a stark divergence from related manufacturing industries.